 From the offset, Vigil aims to recapture the vibes and atmosphere from the original Resident Evil that resonates with the current fanbase.
 It retains the familiar fixed camera angle perspective that fans of survival horror know so well, as well as the iconic ‘footsteps’ found in games like the original Resident Evil.

 If I had to be critical of the Vigil demo (which at this point would be a little unfair) it would be that some of the camera angles – especially in the library area – can be a little disorientating.
 The controllers are a bit wonky but that may be a work in progress just to ensure that the main character can traverse the map without fully mapping buttons out.
-We currently don’t have an idea of the storyline, enemies or weapons that will be featured in the game, but hopefully, the initial demo should give fans a reasonable idea of what to expect.
+We currently don’t have an idea of the storyline, enemies or weapons that will be featured in the game.
+Hopefully, the initial demo should give fans a reasonable idea of what to expect.

 If you want to check out my thoughts when I streamed Vigil, please check out the link below.